IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-writing-apps.md

 Some of the packages ICF provides deserve special mention not only because they are useful for almost any serverless application, but also within ICF they represent scalable, IBM managed services that you do not need to deploy and run yourself.

-All you need do is bind the package with proper inputs (e.g., credentials for storage services) and ICF does the rest!

 ### **Alarms Feed**

 The public Alarms package can be used to fire a trigger or feed at a specified frequency.
 Alarms are useful for setting up recurring jobs or tasks, such as invoking a system back up every hour.